GriffithsLab/brainmodes2025-website/content/info.md

 <br>
 ## Register, Visit, and Present

-[**Registration is open!**]().
+[**Registration is open!**]({{< relroot >}}#register).
 Note that numbers are limited, so be sure to register early to guarantee a place.

 There are opportunities to present your work: the **poster sessions** and the **late-breaking talks**.

 The top ranking poster presentation submissions will be offered a speaker slot in one of the late-breaking talk sessions.

-[Submit your abstract here]() to secure a poster presentation slot and to be considered for the a talk.
+Submit your abstract following the instructions on the registration page to secure a poster presentation slot and to be considered for the a talk.

-See [here]() for travel and accomodation info.
+Information on travel and recommended accomodation is also given on the registration page.